GeekyDeaks/g29-load-cell/README.md

 Assembly re-uses the spring and rubber block, along with a short piece of M10 rod.
-The adjustment of the location of the washer and the protusion of the top nut allow changes the first stage of the pedal, which is designed to simulate the initial feel of the pedal as the pads move into contact with the disc.
+The adjustment of the location of the washer and the protusion of the top nut allow changes to the first stage of the pedal, which is designed to simulate the initial feel of the pedal as the pads move into contact with the disc.

 ![holder parts](img/holder_v3_assembly_1.jpg)